chase-codes/istio_lab/modules/01-foundation/README.md

 kubectl exec deployment/frontend -- curl -s -o /dev/null -w "spoofed header -> HTTP %{http_code}\n" -H "X-Admin-Secret: hacked" http://backend
 ```

+What this demonstrates (read before/after running):
+- You are still allowed to make these requests because the NetworkPolicy only checked "is TCP/80 allowed from frontend to backend?"
+It could not see the verb (DELETE/POST), the path (/admin/users), or the headers (Authorization/X-Admin-Secret).
+- The status codes you see will depend on the backend app.
+With a simple demo image, you may get HTTP 200 for non-existent paths.
+The key point is that the connection is allowed because the traffic matched TCP/80.

+Why this matters for PMs:
+- NetworkPolicies are necessary for baseline, but they cannot express business rules like "only GET /status" or "require valid JWT".
+Those are Layer 7 concerns.
+- Blocking or allowing based on HTTP method, path, and token claims requires L7-aware policy (e.g., service mesh AuthorizationPolicy), not just L3/L4 rules.

+Reflection questions:
+- If a compromised service sends DELETE/POST requests, how would NetworkPolicy react?
+How would an L7 policy react?
+- Which team owns L7 rules in your org today (platform vs. app), and how consistent are they across services?

 ### Step 3: Demonstrate Lack of Audit Trail

 ```bash
 kubectl logs deployment/backend
 ```

+Why this step: Check if application logs alone tell you who called the service and why a request was allowed or denied.
+What to look for: You will see app logs (if any), but not a per‑request allow/deny decision, caller identity, or policy reason.

 #### Verify: Show Plaintext Communication

 ```bash
 kubectl exec deployment/frontend -- curl -v http://backend 2>&1 | grep -E "(GET|Host|User-Agent)"
 ```

+Why this matters: Seeing HTTP headers in plaintext proves there is no encryption between services yet.
+This is the baseline before mTLS.

 ### Step 4: Show Identity Drift Problem